The Sponsored Message Entry Point is a no-code solution. 🍰

 A few more things you should know:

-- Timeframe for delivery.
+Timeframe for delivery.
 According to Facebook, Sponsored Messages typically start to be delivered within 24 hours, you might even see a longer delay before you see many messages delivered.
-So a longer time frame of one week or more is advisable.
+So a long time frame of one week or more is advisable.

-- Custom Audience size.
+Custom Audience size.
 Facebook suggests that your Custom Audience size should not be less than 200 users.
 If you have a smaller audience you'll see the following message: “Warning!
 Amount of users selected is less than 200.
-To avoid risk of the campaign not being delivered, Facebook recommends Custom Audience of at least 200.”
-Note that bots based in some European countries (or with European users) can no longer use custom audiences.
-Learn more about Facebook's policy updates in response to new European privacy laws.
+To avoid the risk of the campaign not being delivered, Facebook recommends a Custom Audience of at least 200.”
+Note that bots based in some European countries (or with European users) can no longer use custom audiences due to Facebook's policy updates in response to new European privacy laws.

 Use cases for the Sponsored Message Entry Point 📚